prcharan592/Ollama-Companion-Intelligent-AI-Assistant/README.md

 # Ollama-Companion-Intelligent-AI-Assistant
 An AI-powered chatbot leveraging Ollama’s LLM to deliver intelligent and context-aware responses.

-# To set up Ollama and integrate it with your project, follow these steps:
+# To set up Ollama and integrate it with  project, follow these steps:

 # 1. Install Ollama:
  Ollama provides an API for integration, and to use it with Langchain, you need to install the necessary dependencies.
- # Install the Ollama Package:
+# 2. Install the Ollama Package:
  If Ollama provides an official Python package, you can install it directly from PyPI.
 Assuming it’s langchain-ollama (or any other library for Ollama integration):

  pip install langchain-ollama